Digital cinematography: History

 In 2009, Slumdog Millionaire became the first movie shot mainly in digital to be awarded the Academy Award for Best Cinematography.
-The second highest-grossing movie in the history of cinema, Avatar, not only was shot on digital cameras as well, but also made the main revenues at the box office no longer by film, but digital projection.
+The highest-grossing movie in the history of cinema, Avatar (2009), not only was shot on digital cameras as well, but also made the main revenues at the box office no longer by film, but digital projection.

-Major films shot on digital video overtook those shot on film in 2013.
+Major movies shot on digital video overtook those shot on film in 2013.
 Since 2016 over 90% of major films were shot on digital video.
 As of 2017, 92% of films are shot on digital.
 Only 24 major films released in 2018 were shot on 35mm.
+Since the 2000s, most movies across the world have been captured as well as distributed digitally.